We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 During sexual arousal in males, the brain signals for more blood to flow into the penis, causing an erection.
 Erectile dysfunction (ED) occurs when a physical or psychological factor impedes this process.

-For people with diabetes, ED can occur as a result of persistently high blood sugar levels causing damage to the nerves and blood vessels.
+For people with diabetes, ED can occur due to persistently high blood sugar levels, causing damage to the nerves and blood vessels.
 Damage to certain nerves can reduce sensations in the genitals, while damage to blood vessels in the penis can reduce blood flow to this area.
 Either type of damage can cause ED.

 Pills for ED typically contain phosphodiesterase type 5 (PDE5) inhibitors.
 These substances block the PDE5 enzyme, which regulates the contraction and relaxation of smooth muscles, such as those within the artery walls.
 Disrupting this enzyme causes the smooth muscles to relax, dilating the arteries and increasing blood flow.
 Meanwhile, the veins constrict, causing a blood pressure difference that leads to penile rigidity.

-Diabetes can lead to physical or psychological disruption of normal sexual function in both men and women.
+Diabetes can physically or psychologically disrupt sexual function in both males and females.

 Most people with diabetes can take ED pills.
-However, it is essential to talk with a doctor first, as these medications can affect a person’s heart rate and vision.
-They may also interact dangerously with other medications.
+However, talking with a doctor first is essential, as these medications can affect a person’s heart rate and vision.
+They may also interact with other drugs.

-Learn more about the connection between ED and diabetes here.
+Learn more about the connection between ED and diabetes.

 Below are some of the best ED pills available on the market.

-Viagra starts working after about 30 minutes to an hour, and the effects last for up to 4 hours.
+Viagra and its generic version, sildenafil, are PDE5 inhibitors.
+Viagra starts working after about 30 minutes to an hour, and the effects last up to 4 hours.

-A doctor can prescribe Viagra in dosages of 25, 50, or 100 mg a day.
+A doctor can prescribe Viagra in dosages of 25, 50, or 100 milligrams (mg) per day.
+Low dosages can also treat pulmonary arterial hypertension.

 Side effects